wilfredoamen/ai-startup-website/README.md

-# Git Collaboration: Tom's Workflow Documentation
+# Git Collaboration: Tom and Jerry Workflow Documentation

 ## Project Context
 A team is developing a website for an AI startup using Git for version control.
 Two developers (Tom and Jerry) need to modify the same `index.html` file simultaneously: